 02/ Training content

-The programme, which covers different methodological aspects, is composed by a compulsory part (50 ECTS) and by an optional part (10 ECTS must be compulsorily chosen among the 30 proposed ECTS).
-The compulsory part of the program counts for 50 ECTS:
+The programme, which covers different methodological aspects, is composed by a compulsory part (50 ECTS) and by an optional part (10 ECTS must be chosen among the 30 proposed ECTS).
+The compulsory part of the program includes:

-- Biostatistics in public health (2 parts of 5 ECTC) and epidemiology (10 ECTS and 5 ECTS);
+- Biostatistics in public health (2 parts of 5 ECTS) and epidemiology (5 ECTS);

 - Qualitative methods and contextual factors in public health (5 ECTS);